sidney-eliot/3d-artists-handbook/content/theory/topology-and-retopology.md

 ## Poles
 A **pole**, also referred to as **stars**, is a set of edges that merge into a single vertex.
 There are two types of **poles**: **N-Poles** (3 edges) and **E-Poles** (5+ edges).

-Poles with six or more edges on curved surfaces will create problems when animating, as well as make shading look bad, especially when using SubDiv modifiers.
+Poles with 6 or more edges on curved surfaces will create problems when animating, as well as make shading look bad, especially when using SubDiv modifiers.

-It's not always possible to avoid **poles**, but one should strive to have as little poles as possible with the least amount of edges connection together and optimally place/ relocate them to an area where they are less visible. **3/5** edge **poles** should appear sparingly and **6+** edge **poles** should ideally never appear, except for on flat surfaces that won't experience any soft body deformations.
+It's not always possible to avoid **poles**, but one should strive to have as little poles as possible with the least amount of edges connection together and optimally place / relocate them to an area where they are less visible. **3/5** edge **poles** should appear sparingly and **6+** edge **poles** should ideally never appear, except for on flat surfaces that won't experience any soft body deformations.

-### Where Do Poles Happen ?
+### Where Do Poles Commonly Happen ?

 - (**E-Pole**) Extrusions
 - (**E-Pole**) Using triangles and Ngons (it's possible to integrate them without creating poles)